 What is a pixel pitch?

-First, let’s go back to basics.
-How is an LED wall actually built?
+First, let us dive into the basics: how is an LED wall actually built?
 An LED wall is put together out of LED tiles, which in their turn consist of multiple LED modules.
 These LED modules contain LED clusters or LED packages, i.e. red, blue and green light emitting diodes (LEDs) grouped in pixels.

-Pixel pitch is a technical specification that is used to differentiate between LED tiles.
+Pixel pitch (sometimes referred to as 'dot pitch') is a technical specification that is used to differentiate between LED tiles.
 Note that the pixel pitch specification can also be used for other display technologies like LCD, but in this post we’re only talking LED.

 What’s the best pixel pitch?